homestar92/ring-lardner-transcriptions/Stop Me If You've Heard This One.md

 mental anguish.
 I asked the waiter for my check and he, observing the young man's money lying there, inquired if I knew whether he was coming back.
+Before
-Be- fore I could speak, the girl uttered a sharp, 'No'; then bit her lip as if in rage that she had said it.
+I could speak, the girl uttered a sharp, 'No'; then bit her lip as if in rage that she had said it.